 The Linden Flower is actually listed in the German Pharmacopoeia and is approved in the German Commission E monographs, where it is used in common cold and antitussive (cough remedy) preparations.

-With its impressive arsenal of antioxidants, linden is a definite contender for preventing and treating various forms of cancer.
+With its impressive arsenal of antioxidants, linden is a definite star for preventing various forms of cancer.
 Its antioxidant compounds, like quercetin and coumarin, prevent free radicals from causing apoptosis or mutation in healthy cells, which often lead to cancer.

 If you live in Europe or North America, you have most likely come across this fast growing deciduous tree already, as it is native to the temperate climates of these regions and it is common to see the streets lined with this beautiful, fragrant tree.